 The struggle is far from over.
-As the Declaration's custodians and beneficiaries, all of us must reclaim the UDHR, make it our own, and it has to do with both our rights and our responsibilities.
+As the Declaration's custodians and beneficiaries, all of us must reclaim the UDHR, make it our own.
 While we are entitled to our human rights, we should also respect the human rights of others and help make universal human rights a reality for all of us.
 In our efforts lies the power of the UHDR: it is a living document that will continue to inspire generations to come.